ergo-services/ergo/docs/basics/actor-model.md

 One boundary the language cannot enforce for us, and it is worth knowing from the start: **memory isolation is a discipline the framework supports, not a constraint it imposes.** A message between two processes on the same node is handed over as the Go value it is, with no copy and no serialization.
 Send a map, a slice or a pointer and both processes then hold the same memory, and Go's race detector will say so.
 Only a message that crosses a node boundary is encoded, and the encoding is what makes the copy.

 So "no shared state" is yours to keep: send values rather than references, or treat a send as handing over ownership and stop touching what you sent.
-The framework ships a vet tool, `argus`, whose A1001 rule flags exactly this.
+The framework ships a vet tool, [argus](../tools/argus.md), whose A1001 rule flags exactly this.

 The single-goroutine-per-actor constraint might seem limiting at first.
 In practice, it's liberating.
 You write sequential code within each actor, and concurrency emerges naturally from having many actors processing messages in parallel.